 Market Actor Interviews

 Between April and August 2022, Michaels conducted in-depth interviews with market actors with knowledge of RCx measure persistence.
 We interviewed the two participating retro-commissioning service providers (RSPs) operating in Connecticut at the time of the study.
 Additionally, we interviewed seven HVAC equipment and controls vendors.
 Three of these vendors operated in Connecticut and had experience with the Energize CT Retro-commissioning program and the other four provided a national perspective.
 The Evaluation Team selected these vendors using a convenience sampling approach.
-The sample frame included vendors that had been involved in participating RCx projects in Connecticut as well as vendors participating in similar programs in other jurisdictions familiar to the Evaluation Team.
+The sample frame included vendors that had been involved in participating RCx projects in Connecticut as well as vendors participating in similar RCx programs in comparable jurisdictions familiar to the Evaluation Team.

 Table 14 provides a summary of the interviewed market actors.